Abhijjith/task2spider/README.md

 1) Your API credentials.
 2) Your developer keys.
 We need to enable the Analtyics API from the Google developers console. and create a new client ID.
 The above two mentioned will be available now.

-Next we need to set up a Laravel project.
+Next we need to set up a Laravel project .
 We need to require "google/api-client": "dev-master" in our composer.json and update the dependencies.

 In my config folder, i created a new file called analtyics.php where i did all my configuration. it essentially includes the client id and other details regarding the client.